 - Renal toxicity

 This is not an exhaustive list and there are many other injuries and diseases potentially associated with Camp Lejeune water contamination.
+There are many adverse health effects one may experience from toxic exposure to harmful chemicals.

 If you or a loved one has developed one of these diseases after spending 30 days or more at Camp Lejeune between 1953 and 1987, you may be entitled to compensation.